 I am a Ph.D. candidate in philosophy of science and technology and a graduate research fellow on ethics of AI at the Center for Ethics at the University of Toronto.
 In 2015, I obtained a Ph.D. in applied mathematics from the Ecole Polytechnique de Montreal, where I worked on optimization of large-scale decision-making problems.
 Before coming to Toronto, I was a graduate research fellow at the Group for Research in Decision Analysis (GERAD, Montreal) and Transport and Mobility Laboratory (EPFL, Lausanne, Switzerland).
 Prior to Canada, I studied at Royal institute of Technology (Stockholm, Sweden) and Polytechnic of Tehran (Iran).

-My main research interests lie at the intersection of philosophy of science and philosophy of artificial intelligence.
+My main research interests lie at the intersection of philosophy of science, mathematics, and artificial intelligence.
 I am also very interested in philosophical, ethical, and societal implications of technology.
 Moreover, I am working on decision theory and epistemology.
 In history of philosophy, I have developed interests in Arabic and Persian philosophy.
 Details about my dissertation project will be updated soon.